fortran-lang/fortran-lang.org/CONTRIBUTING.md

 __Note: Subsequent pushes to your pull request branch will trigger new builds of the pull request preview.__

+__Note: to disable pull request preview builds, place the string '#no_preview' within the pull request description.__

 After a pull request has been merged and successfully rendered, the preview build can be deleted by commenting on the pull request with the following keyword: `#delete_preview`.